jokerboy826/Balatro-Seed-Finder/README.md

 ### Option 1: Double-click Seed Finder.jar to launch
 You may need to check Privacy & Security settings to allow the application to run.

-Mac > Settings > Privacy & Security > scroll down and allow application.
+On Mac > Settings > Privacy & Security > scroll down and allow application.

 ### Option 2: Command line
 1. Open Terminal/Command Prompt